usnistgov/FederalProfile-8259A/_Appendix/references.md

 # Appendix References

-_This appendix is informative._ It contains the full bibliography of references cited throughout this document.
+This appendix contains the full bibliography of references cited throughout this document.